daniel-furman/lwMCMC/README.md

 `from lwMCMC import MCMC`

-Parameter space sampling with MCMC, with the option to compare a from-scratch NumPy approach and one powered by the PyMC3 package.
-For example, below, see Bayesian inference results for an Experimental Geophysics regression problem.
-To see the code that went into these plots, please find the files in the `examples/` folder.
+Parameter space sampling with MCMC.
+See Bayesian inference with the MCMC class below, for an Experimental Geophysics regression.

 Posterior distributions | MCMC model fit :---------------------------------:|:----------------------------------------: